prokudin/WW-SIDIS/README.md

 Comments or questions: e-mail:prokudin@jlab.org, kemal.tezgin@uconn.edu

+Usage: download or clone the repository and open example.nb using Mathematica

 Supported in part by the National
 Science Foundation under
 Contract No. PHY-1623454 and No. PHY-1406298